 Tobacco use is the leading preventable cause of death in the United States.
 Smoking or chewing tobacco may increase a patient’s risk for chronic obstructive pulmonary disease (COPD), coronary artery disease, lung cancer and stroke.
-While smokers account for less than 17 percent of the U.S. population, up to 30 to 40 percent of patients seen in emergency departments are smokers.
+While smokers account for less than 14% of the U.S. population, up to 30 to 40% of patients seen in emergency departments are smokers.

 With this important knowledge of how many emergency room patients smoke, Yale Medicine is at the forefront of a growing movement to initiate smoking cessation interventions there, including several tobacco intervention-related research studies, says Steven L. Bernstein, MD, an emergency medicine physician and the principal investigator of the Yale Medicine emergency department’s tobacco-related studies.

 Why provide tobacco intervention in an emergency department?

 Dr. Bernstein says that the importance of tobacco cessation was driven home to him while he was in hematology and oncology training nearly 30 years ago.

 “I saw a lot of tobacco-related illness and, at that time, we weren’t doing much for patients in terms of prevention other than just treating their cancer,” he says.
 “I felt we were missing an opportunity to prevent terrible diseases.”